-Note: Priority application deadline for fall admission is December 1 of the previous fall.
+Note: application deadline for fall admission is October 15 for a January start.

 - Online: application and $50 non-refundable application fee.

 - Mail: Official transcripts may be submitted by your institution(s)' electronic transmittal service.
 If your institution does not have this service, official, sealed transcripts may be mailed.
 Transcripts must be from the regionally accredited institution(s) where candidate received one of the following: an Ed.S. degree OR a master’s degree and post-master’s educational leadership credits.

 - Phone: an interview with the Doctoral Program Director and designated faculty from the Department of Education.

 - Have three online recommendation forms completed by professional colleagues that provide evidence of scholarly abilities, aptitude for administration, and potential for successful completion of a doctoral program.